-The Scottish National Party’s Mr Pete Wishart MP, Member of Parliament for Perth & North Perthshire, met recently with a group of constituents in his Blairgowrie office to receive a petition from the campaign group, 38 degrees, which describes Part 2 of the Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Bill – commonly called the Gagging Law – as being rushed through Parliament without proper consultation.
+The Scottish National Party’s Mr Pete Wishart, Member of Parliament for Perth & North Perthshire, met recently with a group of constituents in his Blairgowrie office to receive a petition from the campaign group, 38 degrees, which describes Part 2 of the Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Bill – commonly called the Gagging Law – as being rushed through Parliament without proper consultation.

 Mr Wishart gave his support to the campaigners, saying: